ImperatorLang/basic-smart-contracts/doc/deploy-basic-minting-policy.md

 addr_test1wpy7kj6gnuew2rw4v665md9x76r6vsu2fyzd7l3a9hvgl4sjqr8nu
 ~/smart-contracts  :
 ```
-Once again, the address `addr_test1wpy7kj6gnuew2rw4v665md9x76r6vsu2fyzd7l3a9hvgl4sjqr8nu` is only an example of how your address should look.
+As with the public key hash, the address `addr_test1wpy7kj6gnuew2rw4v665md9x76r6vsu2fyzd7l3a9hvgl4sjqr8nu` is only an example of how your address should look.
 You are now ready for interacting with your minting policy